 - Placed in a large cage

 - Fed soft, fatty food

 - Can hear other birds

+When the eggs are ready, they should come out pointy-end first.
 If the eggs are fertilized, the mother will lay and then sit on them until they hatch.
-If they are unfertilized, the mother will generally ignore the eggs.
+If the eggs are unfertilized, the mother will ignore them.
 If she doesn’t, the female will only sit on them for 1-2 days before abandoning them.

 Why Do Parrots Lay Unfertilized Eggs?

-It doesn’t matter that there is no mate around to fertilize the egg.
+It doesn’t matter that there’s no mate about to fertilize the eggs.
 It will still form if given the chance.
 Once it has, it cannot remain inside of the mother forever.
-She will lay the ‘dead’ egg and then ignore it.
+She will lay the eggs and ignore them.

 This is especially true if your parrot is exposed to sunlight for long periods of time.
-If the day cycle lasts for 12 hours or more hours, this indicates that spring has arrived.
+If the day cycle lasts for 12 hours or more, this indicates that spring has arrived.

 - Vitamin and mineral deficiencies

-- Increased hormone levels and, therefore, aggression
+- Increased hormone levels